hasura/ndc-http/ndc-http-schema/configuration/testdata/validation/README.md

 ## Forwarding Headers

-The following headers should be forwarding from the engine:
+The following headers should be forwarded from the engine:

 - Cookie
 - X-Pet-Status

-Check if you already enabled header forwarding settings in the `config.yaml` file:
+Check if you have already enabled header forwarding settings in the `config.yaml` file:

 ```yaml
 forwardHeaders: